evanx/bashbin/redis-scan/readme.md

 ```
 where we `tee` the output to a file in order to extract the cursor from it's head for the next iteration.

+When the cursor returned is zero, we `break` from infinite `while` loop.

 Incidently, we use a "command" notation where functions are prefix by a `c` and the number of arguments they expect.

 ```shell